NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 smooth disparity maps, these results are not much more accurate than the results that come out of the disparity map initialization in the first place.
-However, the speed of this method makes it very useful as a “draft” mode for quickly generating a DEM for visualization (i.e. non-scientific) purposes.
+However, the speed of this method makes it very useful as a "draft" mode for quickly generating a DEM for visualization (i.e. non-scientific) purposes.
 It is also beneficial in the event that a user will simply downsample their DEM after generation in Stereo Pipeline.